This article is more than 5 years old.

 Notwithstanding the fact that Brown himself is often guilty of such breathless descriptions, he nevertheless reminds his readers that these visions of loveliness are the product of a corrupt society that condones adultery and the sexual exploitation of enslaved women.

 Many of the incidents in Clotelle are based on Brown’s own experience of slavery.
 And, as with many abolitionist writers of the time, one of his main goals is to debunk the notion that chattel slavery could ever be a benign institution.
-When Clotelle tries to convince her white, slave-owning father to free his slaves, he argues that
+When Clotelle tries to convince her white father to free his enslaved workers, he argues that

 I have always treated my slaves well… and my neighbors, too, are generally good men; for slavery in Virginia is not like slavery in the other States.